-This plant community is dominated by Sandberg bluegrass and root-sprouting shrubs.
+This plant community is dominated by bluebunch wheatgrass, Sandberg bluegrass and root-sprouting shrubs.
 Bottlebrush squirreltail has increased.
-Forbs remain about in the same proportion as Plant Community A. All deep-rooted perennial bunchgrasses have decreased.
-Wyoming big sagebrush has been reduced significantly due to wildfire.
-Some cheatgrass may have invaded the site.
+Forbs remain about in the same proportion as Plant Community A. Wyoming big sagebrush and shadscale saltbush have been reduced significantly due to wildfire.
+Some cheatgrass and medusahead may have invaded the site.
 This plant community is the result of wildfire.